ethpm/EIPs/EIPS/eip-ethpm-registry.md

 This EIP specifies an interface for publishing to and retrieving assets from smart contract package registries.
 It is a companion EIP to [1123](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1123.md) which defines a standard for smart contract package manifests.

 ## Motivation
-The goal is to establish a framework that allows smart contract publishers to design and deploy code registries with arbitrary business logic while exposing a set of common endpoints that tooling can use to retrieve assets for contract package consumers.
+The goal is to establish a framework that allows smart contract publishers to design and deploy code registries with arbitrary business logic while exposing a set of common endpoints that tooling can use to retrieve assets for contract consumers.

 A clear standard would help the existing EthPM Package Registry evolve from a centralized, single-project community resource into a decentralized multi-registry system whose constituents are bound together by the proposed interface.
 In turn, these registries could be ENS name-spaced, enabling installation conventions familiar to users of `npm` and other package managers.